It's Time to Re-Think Horseshoes

 Many people ask me whether their horse "can go barefoot."
 Here are some considerations to help you make your own decision.

-1) Since horses have succeeded as a species for millions of years without shoes, I believe any shod horse would prefer to go barefoot and feel the ground, if we had a way to ask them.
+1) Since the horse species has been successful for millions of years without shoes, I believe any shod horse would prefer to go barefoot and feel the ground, if we had a way to ask them.
 A horse depends on his feet to escape from predators, and feels insecure if he can't feel the ground.

 When a horse goes lame, the schedule is no longer a consideration and the barefoot method would be the fastest route to complete soundness.

 3) Some horses work in situations that require hoof protection.
-Amish buggy horses are driven 20 miles a day on paved highways -- the abrasive surface wears the feet faster than they can grow.
+Amish buggy horses are driven 20 miles a day on paved highways, where the abrasive surface wears the feet faster than they can grow.
 We can use hoof boots to protect the hoof; this is one situation where you would need boots on all four feet.
-A benefit of boots is that they can be used part of the time, such as three days a week, allowing the feet to self-trim on the other days and the boots to last longer.

 4) Some horses are described as having "bad" or "weak" feet that "would not do well barefoot."
 But horses get "weak feet" in the first place, from reduced circulation in the shod foot; or, looking to their early life, from the foal not getting enough movement on firm footing.

-With the help of hoof boots during the transition year, these horses are showing us that they grow new, tough hooves just like any other barefoot horse.
+With the added protection of hoof boots, these horses are showing us that they grow new, tough hooves just like any other barefoot horse.
 If you look at a "weak" hoof several months after pulling the shoes, you'll actually see a line where the new hoof wall at the top is suddenly thicker than the older wall below.

 5) We saw a few horses get a thin, soft sole -- squishy to thumb pressure -- due to a very wet year (2003-4) in the northeastern U.S. They were sore and in fact there was danger of breaking the coffin bone should they land hard on a sharp rock.
 The two that I heard about went sound immediately with shoes and pads.
-They were able to go barefoot again, successfully, after several months shod, and when the weather dried out.
+They were able to go barefoot again when the weather dried out.